 - Maintains public records concerning street lines, grades, land and lotting.

-We are in the process of scanning plans and making them accessible through the online public document portal on our website.
-The plans can be found in the Engineering Division Public Documents folder under Record Plans We have Accepted Street Plans available now and we will have utility plans up shortly.
-Please note that while accepted street plans are listed alphabetically by street name, the utility and lotting plans are named according to the plan number.
+Accepted Street plans, Record water and sewer plans,subdivision, construction and lotting plans are all accessible through the online public document portal on our website.
+The plans can be found in the Engineering Division Public Documents folder under Record Plans Please note that while accepted street plans are listed alphabetically by street name, the utility and lotting plans are named according to the plan number.
 To find out which one you need, please reference the key map that is included in each folder.